-This diploma is for students wishing to become a dual qualified dental hygienist therapist.
+This professionally accredited Diploma is for students wishing to become a dual qualified dental hygienist therapist.

 We are ranked in the top five UK universities for dentistry in The Times/Sunday Times Good University Guide 2014.